slava-lu/elca-spring-boot-cli-catalog/README.md

 * Navigate to your project directory: `cd my-app`.
 Add additional features by merging other projects from the catalog.
 For example, to add REST API server capabilities: `spring boot add elca-web`.

-if you want to create a new project with custom metadata you can use additional option in `spring boot new` command, like this:
+if you want to create a new project with custom metadata, you can use additional options in `spring boot new` command, like this:
 ```
 spring boot new my-app elca-starter
   --group-id com.example